unibodydesignn/gl-flight-sim/README.md

 # gl-modeling-tool
-simple 3d modeling tool created with opengl
+Very simple flight simulator created with pure OpenGL.
+Trying to implement step-by-step.
+Making progress everyday.

 readme.md will be updated when made progress